liggiorgio/city-os/README.md

 # CityOS - Edge computing solution for smart cities

-This school projects develops a P2P network of edge nodes which collect measurements from simulated PM-10 sensors deployed in a grid representing the city, and compute local averages and sending them to a coordinator node; then it computes global averages and sends them back to other nodes, and upload all data to a RESTful web server.
+This university project develops a P2P network of edge nodes which collect measurements from simulated PM-10 sensors deployed in a grid representing the city, and compute local averages and sending them to a coordinator node; then it computes global averages and sends them back to other nodes, and upload all data to a RESTful web server.
 There's also a client app that queries the server to read the data uploaded.

 ## Artifacts